microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 For example, the Toggle Line Comment command is implemented by looping through all the selected lines, and analyzing them one-by-one.
 This logic is written in JavaScript, and will invoke `TextBuffer.getLineContent` for each line.
 For each call, we end up crossing the C++/JavaScript boundary, and we have to return a JavaScript `string` in order to respect the API that all of our code is built on top of.

 Our options are simple.
-In C++, we either allocate a new JavaScript `string` on each call to `getLineContent` which implies copying the actual string bytes around, or we leverage v8's `SlicedString` or `ConsString` types.
-But we can use v8's string types only if our underlying storage is also using v8's strings.
-However, v8's strings are not multi-thread safe.
+In C++, we either allocate a new JavaScript `string` on each call to `getLineContent` which implies copying the actual string bytes around, or we leverage V8's `SlicedString` or `ConsString` types.
+However, we can use V8's string types only if our underlying storage is also using V8's strings.
+Unfortunately, V8's strings are not multi-thread safe.

 We could have tried to overcome this by changing the TextBuffer API, or by moving more and more code to C++ to avoid the Javascript/C++ boundary cost.
 However, we realized we were doing two things at the same time: we were writing a text buffer using a different data structure than a lines array, and we were writing it in C++ rather than JavaScript.
 So, rather than spending half a year on something we don't know if it would pay off, we decided to keep the text buffer's runtime in JavaScript, and only change the data structure and associated algorithms.
 In our opinion, this has payed off.